enghamza-AI/finnex/README.md

 # Finnex

-> A command-line personal expense tracker built to master software engineering fundamentals through iterative development.
+> Understand where your money goes by recording daily expenses, organizing spending, and making smarter financial decisions.

 ---

-## Overview
+## About

-Finnex is a personal expense tracking application developed as part of my engineering learning journey.
+Finnex is a command-line personal expense tracker built as a software engineering learning project.

-Rather than focusing only on writing Python code, this project emphasizes how real software is designed—from understanding user problems and planning system architecture to implementing clean, maintainable solutions.
+The goal is not only to build an expense tracker, but to learn how real software is designed—from understanding a problem and planning an architecture to implementing clean, maintainable code.

-This project follows an iterative development approach, where each version introduces new improvements while keeping the codebase modular and easy to extend.
+Every feature is built through iterative development, with each version improving the previous one while keeping the project modular and scalable.

 ---

-## Objectives
+## Why Finnex?

-- Develop engineering-first thinking before coding
-- Practice designing software systems from scratch
-- Learn clean project organization
-- Build maintainable Python applications
-- Improve problem-solving and logical reasoning
-- Prepare for larger software and machine learning projects
+Many people spend money every day without having a clear understanding of where it goes.

+Finnex helps users record daily expenses, organize them into meaningful categories, and gain simple insights into their spending habits.
+The objective is to support better financial awareness and encourage more informed financial decisions.

 ---

+## Project Goals

+- Learn software engineering through project-based development
+- Practice system thinking before writing code
+- Design modular and maintainable applications
+- Improve problem-solving and architectural thinking
+- Build software iteratively instead of all at once

+---

-## Planned Features (v1.0)
+## Planned Features

+### Version 1.0

 - Add expenses
-- View all expenses
+- View expenses
-- Search expenses
 - Edit expenses
 - Delete expenses
+- Categorize expenses
-- Category management
+- Search expenses
-- Monthly summaries
+- Spending summaries
-- Data persistence
+- Persistent local storage
 - Input validation

----

-## Future Roadmap

-### Version 1.0
-CLI-based expense tracker.

 ### Version 2.0

-Web interface using Flask.
+- Flask web interface
+- Improved user experience
+- Dashboard

-### Version 3.0
+### Future Ideas

-Analytics dashboard and data visualization.
+- Charts and visual analytics
+- Budget planning
+- Savings goals
+- CSV export
+- Multiple user profiles

 ---